 Update on Thanksgiving Point Operations:

 Like many of you, Thanksgiving Point has accepted the challenge from Governor Gary Herbert in wearing masks and curving the further spread of COVD-19.
 Beginning Monday, July 20, 2020 ALL Thanksgiving Point indoor venues and events will require face coverings to enter and participate.
+Children ages 3 and under are not required to use masks.
 The safety of our guests and employees remains of the utmost importance to us all at Thanksgiving Point.
 We invite all our community to join in this challenge and do our part to help.

 Thanksgiving Point announced it will reopen the fifth and final of its venues on Monday, June 15, 2020 as part of “Utah Leads Together” yellow risk phase.
 The award-winning Museum of Natural Curiosity and it’s accompanied High Ropes course will also reopen the same day.
 All Thanksgiving Point venues and most eateries are now open to the public with social distancing limitations and limited admissions in place.
 Some areas of these venues will remain closed for the time being.
 All ticketing is limited and advanced tickets are required.
 Tickets are available at thanksgivingpoint.org.